xqzheng-yuki/splicing-dysregulation-pipeline/docs/README.md

 ### 2. Map Reads with STAR Alignment

-The `star-all.sh` script uses the STAR aligner to map unmapped reads, producing a sorted BAM file and separate files based on read groups or unmapped tags.
+The `star.sh` script uses the STAR aligner to map unmapped reads, producing a sorted BAM file and separate files based on read groups or unmapped tags.

 Note:
 - Refer to the script documentation for detailed instructions on setup, required inputs, and expected outputs.